 During this live aboard voyage, students will learn fundamental sailing skills and complete 28+ scuba dives, for which they may earn multiple certifications including:

 Through service, gain a more meaningful connection to the cultures and communities you explore while taking an active role to address important global issues at the local level.
-In the Caribbean, work with the Statia Marine Park on beach cleanups and underwater debris collection and Saba Marine Park on trail maintenance and clearing.
+In the Caribbean, work with the Statia Marine Park on beach cleanups and Saba Marine Park on trail maintenance and clearing.
 Through these hands-on projects you begin to understand your role as a global citizen by making positive changes in the communities that have embraced you.

 Hop aboard, settle into the yacht and meet your fellow crewmates and trip leaders.
 Our 46-foot specially equipped catamaran provides an ideal platform for diving and adventure.
 Our maiden voyage to Grand Case gives us the chance to learn about sailing and the language of the sea…sheet in, head up, ready about, jibe ho.
 Let’s go diving!
 Maybe it’s been a while since the last time you went diving, but after a safety and skills review and a good orientation dive, the knack for scuba will come back to you in no time.